biocompute-objects/BCO_Documentation/content/events.md

 <b>Organizers</b>: [FDA Center for Biologics Evaluation and Research (CBER)](https://www.fda.gov/about-fda/fda-organization/center-biologics-evaluation-and-research-cber)

 **Purpose:** The BioCompute project has resulted in three prior workshops, two publications, several collaborations, and is currently undergoing formal balloting to become an official IEEE standard.
-The upcoming Workshop will engage more stakeholders in creating and using BioCompute for NGS and other bioinformatics data analysis communications with the FDA.
-Specifically, the Workshop will have two components: use case examples, and hands on & demonstrations of new tools that leverage BioCompute.
+The upcoming Workshop will engage more stakeholders in creating and using BioCompute for NGS and other bioinformatics data analysis communications with the FDA. <br> Specifically, the Workshop will have two components: use case examples, and hands on & demonstrations of new tools that leverage BioCompute.
 A new Precision FDA-BioCompute Challenge will also be launched at the event.

 <ul>